 The next day, all classes and military drills were cancelled, and students were asked to “demean themselves in a quiet manner” in respect for the president.
 On October 31, Dean Marvin Stacy was appointed chairman of the faculty and assumed leadership of the university.
 Over the next two months, the war ended, the SATC disbanded, and the health crisis began to wane.
 However, influenza remained a serious threat.
 In January, 1919, Stacy also died of pneumonia as a complication of influenza, just less than three months after the death of his predecessor by the same illness.

 By the spring, the global pandemic was ending.
-Over the course of the epidemic on campus, over 500 were treated for influenza in the infirmary and six died—students William Bunting, Larry Templeton, and Kenneth Scott; nurse Bessie Roper; President Graham; Mrs. W.J.
+Over the course of the epidemic on campus, over 500 were treated for influenza in the infirmary and seven died—students William Bunting, Larry Templeton, and Kenneth Scott; nurse Bessie Roper; President Graham; Mrs. W.J.
 Hannah, a mother who caught the disease while caring for her son; and Dean Stacy.